habibiaboy/login-with-firebase/README.md

 ### And Firebase

-you can use your user firebase in here
+you can use your user firebase in var firebaseConfig

-Example :

-   // Your web app's Firebase configuration var firebaseConfig = {
-     apiKey: "",
-     authDomain: "",
-     databaseURL: "",
-     projectId: "",
-     storageBucket: "",
-     messagingSenderId: "",
-     appId: ""
-   };
-   // Initialize Firebase
-   firebase.initializeApp(firebaseConfig);

 ## Deployment